NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Experiment

 \subsection{Datasets and Metrics}

-We trained our NoiseSDF2NoiseSDF network on the ShapeNet dataset following~\cite{zhang20233dshape2vecset}, using the same data split and preprocessing procedures.
-To evaluate denoising effectiveness and surface reconstruction quality, we used several metrics, including Intersection-over-Union (IoU), Chamfer Distance, F1 Score, and Normal Consistency.
+We evaluated our NoiseSDF2NoiseSDF on ShapeNet following \citet{zhang20233dshape2vecset}.
+To assess denoising effectiveness and surface reconstruction quality, we used metrics, including Intersection-over-Union (IoU), Chamfer Distance, F1 Score, and Normal Consistency (NC).
 IoU was computed based on occupancy predictions over densely sampled volumetric points.
-Following methods~\cite{li2024implicitfiltering, ma2020neuralpull}, we sampled \(1 \times 10^5\) points from the reconstructed and ground-truth surfaces to compute the Chamfer Distance and F1 Score.
+Following methods \cite{ma2020neuralpull,li2024implicitfiltering}, we sampled \(1 \times 10^5\) points from the reconstructed and ground-truth surfaces to compute the Chamfer Distance and F1 Score.

-To further assess the generalization capability of NoiseSDF2NoiseSDF, we further trained our model on the ABC train set~\cite{koch2019abc}—which was not used during the pretraining of 3DS2V—and then evaluated it on the ABC test set, as well as the Famous~\cite{erler2020points2surf} and Real~\cite{erler2020points2surf} datasets.
-We utilized the preprocessed datasets and data splits provided by~\cite{erler2020points2surf,erler2024ppsurf}.
+To further evaluate the generalization ability of our approach, we trained the model on the ABC training set \cite{koch2019abc} and tested it on the ABC test set, as well as the Famous \cite{erler2020points2surf} and Real \cite{erler2020points2surf} datasets.
+Importantly, neither of these datasets was used during 3DS2V’s training, so they can be regarded as out-of-distribution.
+Our model is trained solely with noisy targets generated by 3DS2V, without relying on any clean ground-truth from these datasets.
+We utilized the preprocessed datasets and data splits provided by \citet{erler2020points2surf,erler2024ppsurf}.
 We reported evaluation metrics including Normal Consistency, Mesh Normal Consistency, Chamfer Distance, and F1 Score.
 All metrics reported above are evaluated on the reconstructed meshes.
 We excluded IoU from this benchmark because, under severe noise, many reconstructed meshes become non-watertight or heavily degenerated, making it infeasible to assign reliable inside/outside labels and rendering the IoU metric unreliable.